Macrometacorp/docs/docs/collections/documents/index.md

 :::

-## Multiple Documents in Single call
+## Multiple Documents in Single Call

 GDN APIs can handle multiple documents in a single command, dramatically reducing the client and server overhead.
 You can do this by performing operations on JSON arrays of objects instead of a single document.
 As a consequence, document keys, handles and revisions for preconditions have to be supplied embedded in the individual documents given.
 Multiple document operations are restricted to a single document or edge collection.